City Mayors reviews local government from around the world Index

 The area of the City of London was first settled by the Romans and is governed by the City of London Corporation, which acts as the local authority for its jurisdiction.
 Gradually, the City of London established itself as the ‘capital’ of England, though Parliament and the Civil Service are all based in the neighbouring City of Westminster.
 The Corporation and its practices have their origins as far back as 1111, it regards itself as “the oldest local authority in England”.
 Its status as the first independent local authority came about through the city’s role as the centre of finance and trade in England, it was seen as so important to the national interest that it was given considerable autonomy by the monarch.

 In Saxon times, the city was governed by a Court of Husting, with Aldermen (meaning ‘elders’ in Saxon) deciding on the city’s administrative and judicial affairs.
 This later became the Court of Aldermen and in 1189 the city gained its first Lord Mayor the post-holder being the city’s figurehead and chief official.
 The Court of Aldermen began to assemble a body of ordinary citizens from each of the city’s wards and in 1376 this body was formally constituted as the Court of Common Council and in 1384 was directly elected from the city’s wards.
 The Court of Common Council accumulated the powers of a local authority as the Court of Aldermen’s role diminished.
 The Court of Common Council and the Lord Mayor remain the two key elements of local administration in the city to this day.
-The city is unique insofar as the elections to the Court of Common Council are strictly non-party political.
+The city is relatively unusual in the British system insofar as the elections to the Court of Common Council are mainly non-party political.

 The city avoided the wide reaching reorganisations of municipal government in Greater London in 1899 and 1965.
 Indeed, in the mid-nineteenth century, much-needed reform of the metropolitan area outside of the city’s boundaries (which eventually became the London County Council) was deferred for at least 20 years because the city feared that it may be included in the reform plans.
 Tradition and pageantry is integral to the City of London Corporation’s function, with the Court of Aldermen and the Lord Mayor performing judicial and administrative functions to this day, as well as their ceremonial duties.
 In addition, the Livery Companies (historical guilds of trades, both ancient and modern) play a formal role in the Corporation’s work.
 Because the city is primarily a business district with few residents, it is argued that the usual rules concerning the need for properly constituted elected local government, like in any other London Borough, do not apply.
 It is for this reason, and the retained presence of the ornate and dated local institutions (elected on a non-party basis), that the City of London is regarded as both complex and unique in the world.